-The Extended Project is a Level 3 qualification first assessed in November 2008.
-It can contribute to programmes of study in two ways:
+The Level 1 Foundation Project is a Level 1 qualification first assessed in November 2008.
+It can contribute to programmes of study.

 - as a stand-alone qualification.
-Students may choose to take the Extended Project Qualification as an extension from studies for any other qualifications at Level 3 (GCE, BTEC, NVQ, other academic or vocational qualifications including Modern Apprenticeships)
+Students may choose to take the Level 1 Foundation Project Qualification as an extension from studies for any other qualifications at Level 1 (GCSE, VRQ, BTEC, other academic or vocational qualifications including Modern Apprenticeships).

-The Extended Project will develop and extend from one or more of the student’s study areas and/or from an area of personal interest or activity outside their main programme of study.
+The Level 1 Foundation Project will develop and extend from one or more of the student’s study areas and/or from an area of personal interest or activity outside their main programme of study.
 It will be based on a topic chosen by the student(s) and agreed as appropriate by the centre.

-Delivery of the Extended Project Qualification in centres will involve some teaching of the necessary skills, supervision and assessment of the student’s progress.
-It will involve extended autonomous work by the student.
-It will require in total 120 guided learning hours.
+Delivery of the Level 1 Foundation Project Qualification in centres will involve some teaching of the necessary skills, supervision and assessment of the student’s progress.
+It will involve extended autonomous work by the learner.
+It will require in total 60 guided learning hours.